temperlang/temperlang-blog/posts/tangle-of-strings.md

     * *L-CP*: Lexical by codepoint.
 U+0FFFF < U+10000
     * *L-U16*: Lexical by UTF-code unit.
 U+0FFFF > U+10000
     * *L\**: Lexical by something.
 Encoding metadata might be used to pick a comparison method.
-    * *UTR-10*: Comparison depends on a human-language locale as explained in [Unicode technical report #10](https://www.unicode.org/reports/tr10/)
+    * *Nat*: Comparison depends on a natural language locale as explained in [Unicode technical report #10](https://www.unicode.org/reports/tr10/) or [libc collation](https://www.gnu.org/software/libc/manual/html_node/Collation-Functions.html)
 - Counting: What does the idiomatic string length operator count?
     * *Octet*: bytes in the underlying array
     * *UTF-16*: UTF-16 code units in the underlying array of two-byte chunks